 The indication for the use of bicarbonate in tricyclic overdose is the widening of the QRS interval, rather than the metabolic acidosis (which may or may not accompany TCA poisoning).
 Exactly how this works is a topic of some debate.
 The following list mentions some of the theoretical mechanisms.
 Jerome Hofmann seems to be the guru of this topic; practically half the articles on it are co-authored by him.
 Notably, his 1993 paper is particularly good for answering Question 28.2 from the second paper of 2009.

 - Increased availability of sodium in sodium bicarbonate, as a substrate for the voltage-gated channels.
-In general, the QRS prolongation in TCA overdose seems to result from voltage-gated sodium channel blockade. .
-Other authors have correctly identified sodium (rather than bicarbonate) as the more important ion in sodium bicarbonate; the administration of hypertonic saline seemed to have greater antiarrhytmic effect than sodium bicarbonate!
+In general, the QRS prolongation in TCA overdose seems to result from voltage-gated sodium channel blockade.
+Other authors (McCabe et al, 1998) have correctly identified sodium (rather than bicarbonate) as the more important ion in sodium bicarbonate; the administration of hypertonic saline seemed to have a greater antiarrhythmic effect than sodium bicarbonate!

-- Cellular membrane hypopolarisation results from bicarbonate-induced intracellualr shift of potassium.
+- Cellular membrane hypopolarisation results from the bicarbonate-induced intracellular shift of potassium.
 Hypokalemia ensues in the extracellular fluid (matched by a corresponding intracellular hyperkalemia).
 Apparently, this somehow "decreases sodium channel blockade by voltage-dependent drug-binding changes".

 - Inotropes and vasopressors may be required, but it is unlikely.